hiddentao/ansijet/README.md

 An [Ansible](http://ansible.com/) playbook automation server.

-A node.js server which exposes a simple web API which triggers playbook runs when a request is recieved.
+A node.js server which exposes a simple web API which triggers playbook runs when a request is received.
 This is especially useful if you are unable to run Ansible playbooks directly from within your continuous integration environment or if you simply wish to automatically trigger playbooks runs based on other events within your systems.